 To obtain information about your lunch account, you may either contact the school hot lunch program at (920) 793-7172 or via a computer with internet access.
 To use the "Family Access" internet site you must have your access code available.
-If you are in need of this, contact Brynn Luebke in the L. B. Clarke office, 794-1614.
-Please note that failure to keep your hot lunch balance current by making regular payments will result in loss of hot lunch privileges.
+If you are in need of this, contact Shannon Zarn in the L. B. Clarke office, 794-1614.